unicode-org/message-format-wg/exploration/sigils.md

 * can forbid open/close in local declarations and selectors on the syntax level
 * may be combined with the brackets-as-the-function-call approach detailed above: `let $foo = [$count :number]` but `let $foo = $count`.
+* a very large depature from the current syntax
 * visually noisy
 * new special chars: `[` and `]`